webcompat/webcompat.com/CONTRIBUTING.md

     The discussion might lead to modify or abandon this specific pull request.
 This is the place where you can have a code review.

-12. Once the Pull Request **got an explicit `r+`** from the reviewer(s), it is the responsibility of the reviewer to merge the branch (or the admin).
-A pull request submitter should never merge himself/herself the pull request.
+12. Once the Pull Request **got an explicit `r+`** from the reviewer(s), it is the responsibility of the reviewer (or the admin) to merge the branch.
+A pull request submitter should never merge the pull request themselves.

     The repo owners might choose to self-merge for urgent security or hot fixes.